 The secondary air injection system introduces filtered air into the exhaust gases in the exhaust port.
 The secondary air injection system helps improve emission control performance.

-Oxidation Catalytic Converter
+Oxidation Catalytic Converters

-The oxidation catalytic converter is in the exhaust system.
-Through chemical reactions, they convert HC and CO in the engine's exhaust to carbon dioxide (CO2) and water vapor.
+The oxidation catalytic converters are in the exhaust system.
+Through chemical reactions, they convert HC and CO in the engine's exhaust to carbon dioxide (CO_2) and water vapor.

 Evaporative Emission Control System (California only)